Welcome to Chapter 2!

 And if you are ready to take the next step, I’ve got a special invitation for you.

-This beta program will be a 6 week small group coaching program designed to help you land your first client as an Online Business Manager and set you up with the information and tools you need to build a thriving OBM business.
+This program will be a 6 week small group coaching program designed to help you land your first client as an Online Business Manager and set you up with the information and tools you need to build a thriving OBM business.

-My goal for you is that by the time our 6 weeks is up, you will be working with at least one new client as an OBM and be making at least $2000 from this new client.
+My goal for you is that by the time our 6 weeks is up, you will be working with at least one new part time client as an OBM and be making at least $2000 per month from this new client.

 In order to achieve this, I will be working with students 1:1 to help them not only learn the skills and strategies needed to become and Online Business Manager, but I will be helping you build your first client acquisition funnel.

 If you’re interested in learning more about joining me in Online Business Manager School, send me an email directly so that I can add you to my VIP notification list when OBMS opens again.